ieee-ashoka-it/chimera2024/pages/events/healttech_datathon.md

 ---

 >Calling all the data enthusiasts out there!!
 Immerse  yourself in the Healthtech Datathon, where participants delve into the intricate realm of real-world health datasets.
 Creatively generate insights and analytics with the potential to transform healthcare.
-Compete ardently for the grand 50k INR prize, and let your data-driven solutions shine.
+Compete ardently for the 10k+ prize pool, and let your data-driven solutions shine.
 Join the datathon and contribute significantly to reshaping the future of healthtech analytics with your analytical acumen.

 > More information coming soon.